PyLops/pylops/docs/source/installation.rst

 Installation
 ============

-The PyLops project stives to create a library that is easy to install in any environment and has a very limited number of dependencies.
+The PyLops project strives to create a library that is easy to install in any environment and has a very limited number of dependencies.
 However, since *Python2* will retire soon, we have decided to only focus on a *Python3* implementation.
 If you are still using *Python2*, hurry up!